Question:

 Such a situation is not uncommon with green card via marriage cases.

-This also occurs in cases where a spouse moves from one state to another while her divorce is pending.
+A similar outcome sometimes occurs in cases where a spouse moves from one state to another while her divorce is pending.

 The wife thinks her husband will wrap up filing the required final papers and documents.
 But he doesn’t follow up Or he does follow up but he does it incorrectly.
 He never goes back to court to clean up the errors.
+Thus, the divorce is not valid.

-In any event, the problem is your uncle does not know what happened in his wife’s case.
+In any event, here is the cold reality.
+Your uncle does not know what happened in his wife’s case.
+As a result, he is possibly vulnerable to being deported.

 Consider this potential scenario.